-• Unassigned fund balance in the General Fund increased to \$2,240,827 during the 2017 fiscal year.
-It is intended that, if necessary, the use of available fund balance will avoid the need to raise taxes during the 2018 fiscal year.
+• Unassigned fund balance in the General Fund increased to \$2,797,863 during the 2018 fiscal year.
+The City plans on continuing to increase fund balance in order to finance future capital projects as they arise.

 REQUESTS FOR INFORMATION

 This financial report is designed to provide a general overview of the City of West Orange, Texas's finances for all those with an interest in the City's finances.
 Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to The City of West Orange, Texas: Roy McDonald, Mayor, 2700 Western Avenue, West Orange, Texas 77630.